CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

       flags
 NOUNDEFS DYLDLINK TWOLEVEL APP_EXTENSION_SAFE
 ```
 From the output's `filetype` we can see that it is a dynamically linked library.
 From its extension, we can say it is a dynamically linked framework.
-As described before, a framework can be dynamically or statically linked.
+As described ealier, a framework can be dynamically or statically linked.
 The perfect example of a statically linked framework is `GoogleMaps.framework`.
 When running the same command on the binary of `GoogleMaps` from the output we can see that the binary is NOT dynamically linked as its type is `OBJECT` aka object files which means that the library is static and linked to the attached executable at the compile time.

 ```
 Mach header